Alternatives to the current structure of bank taxation in New Jersey: An analysis of the distribution of tax liabilities among bank groups

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Madhusudhan, Ranjana Ghoshal, "Alternatives to the current structure of bank taxation in New Jersey: An analysis of the distribution of tax liabilities among bank groups" (1992).
 Economics - Dissertations.
-Paper 66.
+66.